irom-lab/PAC-BUS/README.md

-The following instructions are for running the examples seen in "PAC-BUS: Meta-Learning Bounds via PAC-Bayes and Uniform Stability".
+The following instructions are for running the examples seen in "Generalization Bounds for Meta-Learning via PAC-Bayes and Uniform Stability".

 # PAC-BUS: